dimaryaz/jdmtool/README.md

 Done in: 291.9s.
 ```

-### Transfer the database to the USB drive (IFD 440 or G1000)
+### Transfer the database to the SD card / USB drive

 You can specify a single service ID, multiple IDs separated by commas, `curr` for all services that are current, or `next` for all services that are not yet current.

-Note: the final database file requires the FAT32 volume ID of the USB drive. `jdmtool` will attempt to find it automatically - which requires the destination to be an actual FAT32-formatted device, not any random directory.
+Note: the final database file requires the FAT32 volume ID of the device. `jdmtool` will attempt to find it automatically - which requires the destination to be an actual FAT32-formatted device, not any random directory.
 Alternatively, you may set the volume ID manually using the `--vol-id` parameter.

 > Getting the volume ID automatically is currently not supported on Mac OS, so you will need to use the `--vol-id` parameter.
 You can try [these instructions](https://apple.stackexchange.com/questions/408562/how-can-i-get-the-volume-serial-number-of-a-fat-volume) for finding the volume ID.